dennisbartol/Show-Hide/README.md

 # Show-Hide
-Show and hide your PW, through Javascript.
+Show and hide your PW, powered by vanilla Javascript.